Duality for Delsarte's extremal problem on locally compact Abelian groups: Introduction

 \section{Introduction}

 The Delsarte extremal problem originates from coding theory, where the maximal possible size of codes of given length and self-correcting at a prescribed extent were estimated via their Krawtchouk polynomial expansions.
-See \cite{Del, Del3}, or for a survey \cite{Boy}.
-It turned out fast that the approach can be reconfigured to more common setups, where non-negativity of Krawtchuk polynomial expansion coefficients corresponded to non-negativity of the Fourier transform -- that is, positive definiteness.
-For early development of the idea see \cite{Levenshtein} \cite{KabLev} \cite{Ivanov:all_h} \cite{Yudin}, \cite{Gorbachev}, \cite{gorbachev:ball} \cite{cohn:packings}.
+See the works of Delsarte \cite{Del, Del3}, or the survey \cite{Boy} by Boyvalenkov, Dodunekov, Musin.
+It turned out quickly that the approach can be reconfigured to more common setups, where non-negativity of Krawtchuk polynomial expansion coefficients corresponded to non-negativity of the Fourier transform---that is, positive definiteness.
+For early development of the idea we refer to Levenshtein \cite{Levenshtein}, Kabatyanskii, Levenshtein \cite{KabLev}, Ivanov \cite{Ivanov:all_h}, Yudin \cite{Yudin}, Gorbachev \cite{Gorbachev, gorbachev:ball}, Cohn, Elkies \cite{cohn:packings}.

 The Delsarte extremal problem on positive definite functions for various sets in $\RR^d$ received much attention because in many instances it provides the best available tool---sometimes even a sharp tool---to access difficult problems.
-This was seen in case of sphere packings, \cite{Levenshtein} \cite{Yudin} \cite{Viazovska} \cite{Cohn} \cite{CKMRV} \cite{Gorbachev}, and in the case of the Fuglede Conjecture, too \cite{Mat-Lev}.
-Let us mention here the Erd\H os-Moser distance avoiding set conjecture \cite{Croft1967, Erdos1985}, which has seen a long development until it was proved recently in \cite{ambrus_etal}.
+This was seen in case of sphere packings, see Levenshtein \cite{Levenshtein}, Yudin \cite{Yudin}, Viazovska \cite{Viazovska}, Cohn \cite{Cohn}, Cohn, Kumar, Miller, Radchenko, Viazovska \cite{CKMRV}, Gorbachev \cite{Gorbachev}, and in the case of the Fuglede Conjecture, too, see Lev, Matolcsi \cite{Mat-Lev}.
+Let us mention here also the Erd\H os-Moser distance avoiding set conjecture, see Croft \cite{Croft1967} and Erd\H os \cite{Erdos1985}, which has seen a long development until it was proved recently in \cite{ambrus_etal} by Ambrus, Csisz\'arik, Matolcsi, Varga, and Zs\'amboki.

-The Delsarte scheme has already been extended to locally compact Abelian groups.
-For example, estimates of the upper density of the translational vectors $T$ in a packing $T+\Omega$ by translates of a given set $\Omega$ are given by the Delsarte bound in LCA groups \cite{Berdysheva}.
+The Delsarte scheme has already been extended to locally compact Abelian (LCA) groups\footnote{Including the Hausdorff property.}.
+For example, estimates of the upper density of the translational vectors $T$ in a packing $T+\Omega$ by translates of a given set $\Omega$ are given by the Delsarte bound in LCA groups, see Berdysheva, R\'ev\'esz \cite{Berdysheva}.